clusterfudge/silica/docs/developer/browser_tools.md

 **Output:**
 - List of actions performed with results
-- Screenshots saved to `.agent-scratchpad/screenshot_TIMESTAMP_actionN.png`
+- **All captured screenshots returned as images** for Claude to view
 - Console logs (if enabled)
 - JavaScript evaluation results